No3x/javafx-boilerplate-hibernate-lifecycles-1nn1/README.md

-# javafx-boilerplate-hibernate-lifecycles-1nn1
+# javafx-boilerplate-hibernate-lifecycle-1nn1
-A boilerplate project for JavaFX development with JPA and hibernate showing a 1nn1 object life cycle.
+A boilerplate project for JavaFX development with JPA and hibernate.
+It shows some real world use cases relevant for `association lifecycle`.
+I felt most tutorials on the web lacking this complete lifecycle and are almost useless therefore.
 Features:

 - guice DI integration with gluonhq's ignite
 - a sample for communication between two controllers